 But how such a dependent behavior is formed?

 It all begins when we’re very little.
 The main culprits are our parents – and more specifically, the mother part.
-In the back of their mind, the mother, doesn’t what her child to grow up.
+In the back of her mind, the mother, doesn’t what her child to grow up.
 That’s why she constantly serves, adores, and spoils her children.
-Later, these babies grow without the necessary skills to cope with the world, thus they need someone else to help them along the way.
+Later, these babies grow without the necessary skills to cope with the world.
+Thus they need someone else to help them along the way.

 3. Compulsive Personality

 They greatly fear change and taking risks.
 Such people wear only their old clothes with the argument that they should save their new ones for later – in case something happens.
-They can be easily recognized by their annoying attention to detail, perfectionism, the need to feel in control of the situation.
+They can be easily recognized by their annoying attention to detail, perfectionism, and the need to feel in control of the situation.

 They plan ahead and think in great detail about things that may never occur.
 Often a compulsive person will play different scenarios in his mind with the person he just met.
 Considering the facts and the odds, he may even end a friendship or a possible relationship before it even started because the odds don’t seem good to him.

 Again, such behavior is formed at a very young age.
 Growing overprotective and constantly looking for safety means that there was a constant nagging by his parents to behave, to be nice, to go to bed early.
 All these rules stick inside the young brain like needles, leading to a future of a compulsive personality.

 4. Histrionic Personality

 The magic of the new, the charm of exploring the unknown, the joy of being free.
 You certainly know such people.
 They love to travel, be among others, talk, socialize.
-Histrionic personalities fear being placed in a cubicle, the restrictions of the modern world, social norms, doing the same thing every day.
+Histrionic personalities fear being placed in a cubicle, the restrictions of the modern world, social norms, and doing the same thing every day.